 I am dedicated to the overall success of our clients for maximum medical recovery and maximum monetary results, as well as assisting them to return to a successful life after their injuries.

-Debora is the only woman plaintiff attorney in Maryland with national recognition, named to the American Bar Association College of Workers’ Compensation Lawyers.
-She has served as an appointed public member on the Senate-House Oversight Committee on Workers’ Compensation and Insurance for many years.
+Debora is a plaintiff attorney in Maryland with national recognition, named to the American Bar Association College of Workers’ Compensation Lawyers.
+She has served as an appointed public member on the Senate-House Oversight Committee in the Maryland Legislature on Workers’ Compensation and Insurance for many years.
 She was awarded several litigant and leader in law awards such as Best Lawyers and Bench Mark Top Litigators.

 She has traveled as citizen-ambassador to the Middle East, Asia, Europe, Africa and Latin America.
 Debora is fluent in conversational French and in Portuguese, her native language.
-She believes in giving back to a community she serves.
-For this, the Daily Record named her to the Top 100 Women of the Year in Maryland for 2007.
-One of her roles is an appointed position as president of the Maryland Sister States Board under the office of the Secretary of State of Maryland.
+She believes in giving back to the community she serves.
+For this, the Daily Record named her to the Top 100 Women of the Year in Maryland for 2007 and again in 2014.
+She served 9 years as President of the Maryland Sister States Board under the office of the Secretary of State of Maryland.
 She served on the University System of Maryland Foundation Executive Board as chairman of the committee on directors.

 Debora founded her own law firm in 1988, where she served as managing principal for 21 years, until joining Joseph, Greenwald & Laake.
-She was asked to be one of the authors of The Road to Independence, produced by the American Bar Association’s Commission on Women in the Profession.
+Her law career was chronicled in the book The Road to Independence, produced by the American Bar Association’s Commission on Women in the Profession.
 She has led a lifetime believing in mentoring children and young lawyers.